mobizt/Firebase-ESP8266/README.md

 ### Patch Data

-Firebase's update functions used to pach or update new or existing database path.
+Firebase's update functions used to pach or update new or existing data at defined database path.

-These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object and string)
+These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object only)

-If any key provided in JSON object was not existed at defined database path, new key will be created.
+If any key provided at defined database path in JSON object was not existed, new key will be created.

 The server returns JSON data payload which was successfully patched.

-Return of large JSON payload will cost the network data, use `updateNodeSilent` instead to save the network data.
+Return of large JSON payload will cost the network data, alternative function `updateNodeSilent` should be used to save the network data.

 The following example showed how to patch data at "/test".